We are seeking views, particularly from the telecommunications industry, and businesses and agencies that communicate with consumers via SMS/MMS.

 Frequently asked questions

-The sender ID register and how it is proposed to work
+The Sender ID Register (register) and how it is proposed to work

 The register will protect consumers that receive SMS/MMS messages, and the entities that send those messages, by disrupting impersonation scams.
 These are where scammers send SMS/MMS with sender IDs that imitate well-known brands, such as banks and government agencies, to deceive victims and steal their money or personal information.

-In April 2023, the government announced that the ACMA will implement a SMS sender ID register.
-The ACMA launched a pilot register in December 2023.
+In April 2023, the Australian Government announced that the ACMA will implement an SMS sender ID register.
+We launched a pilot register in December 2023.

-The registration model will be mandatory in Australia.
+The government announced in December 2024 that the registration model will be mandatory in Australia.
 This means that entities that use sender IDs to send SMS/MMS messages to Australian mobile numbers will have to register any sender IDs they intend to use.
 Messages sent with unregistered sender IDs will be disrupted.

-Under our proposed model, if messages are sent with unregistered sender IDs, the sender IDs for those messages will be replaced with ‘Likely SCAM’ (or similar wording).
+The ACMA has started a second round of consultation on the operation of the register, including the disruption method.
+Under the ACMA’s proposed model, if messages are sent with unregistered sender IDs, the sender IDs for those messages will be replaced with ‘Unverified’.

 Australian telcos must be approved by the ACMA to participate in the register.
-Non-participating telcos will not be permitted to send sender ID messages.
+It is proposed for international telcos to partner with participating telcos and certified participating telcos to register sender ID messages.
+Australian non-participating telcos will not be permitted to send sender ID messages.

 Registration of sender IDs means that only legitimate entities can send messages with sender IDs, and consumers can be confident that messages they receive with sender IDs are not scams.